Contents

 Let's move on to vocabulary specifically used in Marseille.
 There are many words that are used in Marseille.
 We will look at 10 of them together.

 To help you understand these words.
-As usual, I'm going to give you some context, but here in this video, I've done it a little bit differently.
+As usual, I'm going to give you some context, but here, in this video, I've done it a little differently.

-I went searching on Twitter for tweets that use these words.
+I went looking on Twitter for tweets that use these words.
 That way, you'll see real Marseillais using these words in sentences.
-The first word that is used all the time in Marseille is the word "tarpin".
+The first word that's used all the time in Marseille is "tarpin".

-Tarpin simply means "very" or "a lot" depending on the sentence, for example, I can say: there is a lot of people at the Velodrome.
-The Velodrome is the soccer stadium of the city of Marseille.
-As I said, the people of Marseille are very proud of their soccer team.
+Tarpin simply means "very" or "a lot", depending on the phrase.
+For example, I might say: "There are a lot of people at the Velodrome".
+The Vélodrome is Marseille's soccer stadium.
+As I was saying, the people of Marseille are very proud of their soccer team.

 And the Velodrome is the stadium.
-If I say that there are a lot of people at the Velodrome, it means that there are a lot of people at the stadium.
+If I say there are lots of people at the Velodrome, it means there are lots of people at the stadium.

 Let's move on to the tweets with contextualizations by Marseillais themselves.

-The green jogging suit from Zara, it is tarpin ugly.
-It means that this garment is very ugly.
-It is tarpin ugly, it is very ugly, very ugly.
+Zara's green jogging suit, it's tarpin ugly.
+That means it's very ugly.
+It's tarpin ugly, it's very ugly, very ugly.

 This week went by so fast.
 That means the week went by very fast.
 We quickly got to the weekend.

-A date at the skating rink, it's tarpin stylish.
-"Date" is a date, we also say that in French.
-This person thinks that a date at the ice rink, where there is ice, where you have ice skates, is tarpin stylish, it's very nice, it's very stylish.
+A date at the skating rink is tarpin stylish.
+"Date" is the French word for a romantic rendezvous.
+This person thinks that having a date at the ice rink, where there's ice, where you have ice skates, is tarpin stylé, it's very chic, it's very stylish.

 If I say give your grandma a treat, that means give her a hug.

-Bummer.
-Degun simply means nobody.
-There's a gut here.
+Bum.
+Dégun simply means nobody.
+There's a fungus here.
 It means there's nobody.
-Again, it's a word that is used constantly by Marseillaise.
-Let's get to the tweets with some context.
+Again, it's a word that's used constantly by the Marseillais.
+Let's move on to the tweets with some context.

 Since I've been redoing my room, I've become a handyman.
 I need some help, I'm doing pretty good.

-That means it's me or no one is in a good mood today, everyone is in a bad mood.
+That means it's me or no one's in a good mood today, everyone's in a bad mood.
 I just want to sleep for a week without waking up.

-So I just want to sleep for a week without anyone waking me up.
-A colleague, a colleague all over France, it's very simple.
-It's a person you work with.
+So all I want to do is sleep for a week without anyone waking me up.
+A colleague, a colleague anywhere in France, it's very simple.
+It's someone you work with.

 A work colleague.
-In the South and in Marseille, a colleague means both a person with whom you work.
-But it is also used to talk about a friend.
-I went to see the soccer with my colleagues.
+In the South of France and in Marseille, a colleague means someone you work with.
+But it's also used to refer to a friend.
+I went to watch soccer with my colleagues.

-A minot.
-A minot in Marseille is simply a child.
+Un minot.
+In Marseille, a minot is simply a child.

 If I'm talking about a kitty, I'm talking about a child.
 If I'm talking about my kitty, I'm talking about my child.
-There, you see, in this tweet, we see a child drawing on a couch.
+Here, you see, in this tweet, we see a child drawing on a sofa, on a couch.

 And the person puts...
 Imagine, you come home from work - work is work - and you see this, what do you do?
-And there, the person answers I leave him at the side of the road, the kid, so I leave him at the side of the highway my child.
+And that's when the person replies, "I'm abandoning him by the side of the road, my kid, so I'm abandoning him by the side of the highway.

-And here, you see, a father is playing ping-pong with his son and he writes mini ping-pong with the kiddo while waiting for the game, so he must be waiting for a game on TV.
+And here, you see, a father is playing ping-pong with his son and he's writing mini ping-pong with the kiddo while he waits for the match, so he must be waiting for a match on TV.
 Certainly ping-pong.
-In the meantime, he says he's playing ping-pong with his son, with the kid, the child.
+In the meantime, he says he's playing ping-pong with his son, with the kid.

 And the last tweet, a kid disappeared in Marseille.
-So, again, it's a child has disappeared, it's a little less happy example.
+So, once again, it's a child who's gone missing, which is a slightly less cheerful example.

-I'm getting into trouble with you.
-You can also say "to get into trouble", it means that you are looking for trouble, you are looking for problems with someone, you are trying to create a conflict.
+Je m'emboucane avec toi.
+You can also say emboucaner someone, it means you're looking for trouble, you're looking for problems with someone, you're trying to create a conflict.

 I'm going to freak out.
 I'm pissed off.
 My neighbors getting into a fight at 8 a.m. on a Sunday drives me crazy.
 Here, he says that his neighbors argue at 8 o'clock on a Sunday morning.
 Here we see an example in pictures.